-If I have written in excessively dramatic terms, I am sure you will appreciate that this matter is something about which I and the many supporters of the National Campaign for the Reform of the Obscene Publications Acts feel a sense of great outrage.
-It is an indisputable fact that the United Kingdom already has more censorship restrictions than virtually any other of the so-called free Western World.
-That in itself is a disgraceful situation which should long since have been remedied.
-However if the present case against Michael Bogdanov succeeds, then we might as well bid farewell to freedom of expression in this country for, far from progressing into the realms of sanity and tolerance, we shall be retrogressing to the viciously restrictive standards of at least a hundred years ago.
+If I have written in excessively dramatic terms, I am sure you will appreciate that this matter is something about which I and the many supporters of the National Campaign for the Reform of the Obscene Publications Acts feel already has more consorship restrictions than virtually any other of the so-called free Western World.
+That in itself is a disgraceful situation which bichael Bogdanov succeeds, then we might as well bid farewell to freedom of expression in this country for, far from progressing into the realms of squity of at least a hundred years ago.

 I respectfully ask you, therefore, to initiate all necessary steps without delay, to ensure that this situation can never happen again.
-Any facilitating legislation required for this could well be incorporated in the one new piece of comprehensive legislation envisaged and recommended by the Williams Report, which the Government is still dogmatically refusing to come to terms with, in spite of the staging of last Friday's "show" debate in the House of Commons (more than eighteen months after the Report's publication:) when a pathetic sixteen M.P.s, out of six hundred and thirty-five, (twelve Tories and four Labour) bothered to attend.
+Any facilitating legislation required for this could well be incorporated in the one new piece of comprehensive legislation envisaged and recommended by the Williams Report, which the Government is still dogmatically refusing to come to terms with, in spite of the staging of last Friday's "show" debate in the House of Commons (more than eighteen months after the Report's publication!) when a pathetic sixteen N.P.s, out of six hundred and thirty-five, (twelve Tories and four Labour) bothered to attend.